60 or so interesting things I wanted to write about and maybe will some day

 Is El = Yahweh, and other links for amateur Biblical scholars

 Like much concerning Biblical study, there are many areas of disagreement, including that of the Documentary hypothesis.
 Keep that in mind whenever you read anything that sounds too definitive.
-That said, I found the Contradictions site well done and worth a study.
+That said, I found the Contradictions site well done and worth a review.

 On the Pope’s visit to Canada in 2022, and more